Jobs & Internships

 Benefits

-This is a full-time, salaried position that reports to our CEO.
+This is a full-time, salaried-exempt position that reports to our editor-in-chief.
 This position is eligible for our industry-leading benefits package, including premium health care (we cover 100% of your premium and 50% of your dependents’), generous PTO, and paid family leave, among other stellar perks.

 Employees are expected to work synchronously from 9-5 pm CT, Monday through Friday, and whatever additional hours are necessary to achieve the outcomes they are responsible for.
 We are simultaneously committed to delivering the operating results we are committed to together while also having the margin we need for our health and most important relationships.
 To that end, we allow flexibility to pick up children from school, attend to personal matters or appointments, etc. so long as you complete your work and communicate with your supervisor about it in advance.
 And, we encourage employees to constantly evaluate the efficiency and effectiveness of their work to enable them to “achieve more” by doing less.